speakeasy-api/openapi-directory/SDKs/asana.com/1.0/go/README.md

 * `GetProjectsForTeam` - Get a team's projects
 * `GetProjectsForWorkspace` - Get all projects in a workspace
 * `GetTaskCountsForProject` - Get task count of a project
+* `ProjectSaveAsTemplate` - Create a project template from a project
 * `RemoveCustomFieldSettingForProject` - Remove a custom field from a project
 * `RemoveFollowersForProject` - Remove followers from a project
 * `RemoveMembersForProject` - Remove users from a project